giucal/ppgen.py/README.md

 (The indicator is added for the sake of the reader.)

-Randomize with two ASCII printable, non-blank characters.
+Randomize with two printable, non-blank, ASCII characters.

     % ppgen -Rduls -Rduls 6
     s5lanum stokehold cowpea firmisternous c2ckbird dionymal
      ^                                      ^

-(They happened to be both digits.)
+(They both happened to be digits.)

 Randomize with a digit, an upper-case letter, and a symbol.